CipheredMind/responsive-website-mma/README.md

 ## About Project
-Responsive mock website for a MMA gym.
+Responsive demo website for a MMA gym.
 Built with HTML5, CSS3 and Javascript.

 ## Live Demo
 https://lmma-academy.netlify.app/